StarKRE22/Atomic/Docs/Entities/Aspects/IEntityAspect.md

 public interface IEntityAspect : IEntityAspect<IEntity>
 ```

+- **Description:** Represents an interface that applies or discards reusable behavior on any entity instance.
 - **Note:** Allows modular behavior to be dynamically added or removed at runtime.
 - **See also:** [IEntityAspect&lt;E&gt;](IEntityAspect%601.md)